On this page

 |ArcGIS Pro 2.0||

 You need to have an Esri ArcGIS Pro license assigned to you to activate this software.
-Email Julie Jones, GIS & Map Librarian, email@example.com for a license.
+Please send an email to gis-software[at]sfu.ca for a license.

 There are a host of extensions that increase the functionality of ArcGIS for Desktop: Spatial Analyst, 3D Analyst, Geostatistical Analyst, Network Analyst, Schematics, Tracking Analyst, Publisher, Data Interoperability, Data Reviewer Workflow Manager, Esri Production Mapping.